Infomaniak/addon-backup/README.md

 each of your containers.
 Using the reliability of the infrastructures dedicated to SwissBackup, all your data is encrypted (end-to-end) and replicated 3 times in 3 differents geographic locations.
 You can easily restore a backup on any node in your account.

+You have 90 free days of Swiss Backup product.
+You can easily obtains your account in Infomaniak manager.
 ## Backup Process

 There are 2 types of backups possible.